There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Surrender Charges and Penalties

-Review the contract for charges, fees, and penalties before you withdraw money out.
+Review the contract carefully for charges, fees, and penalties before investing or withdrawing any money.

 Limited Liquidity

-Like most annuities, you can only take out a specified amount of money each year, i.e. 10%.
+Like most annuities, you can only withdraw a specified amount of money each year, typically 10% (unless it is for RMD).
 Other withdrawals taken before the annuitization phase, retirement age, or surrender period may result in penalties and fees.

 Recap – “Different Types of Annuities for Retirement”